crucible.garethcooke.com

 Same queue API.
 Different tail by orders of magnitude.

 End-to-end enqueue→dequeue, market-data thread to strategy thread.
 Lock-free SPSC vs mutex + condvar.
-At moderate offered load, all three variants look similar at the median.
-The tail and the breakdown rate are where they diverge.
+At 1 MHz offered load, the median is already ~13× apart: lock-free ~130 ns, mutex ~1.7 µs.
+The tail diverges to ~20× at p99.9; past saturation, orders of magnitude and bistable.

 Allocators: cross-thread order pipeline